Sustainability for women: An intro to an eco lifestyle

 Ditch feminine products for cups and linen pads

 The average woman uses 240 tampons each year, that’s 9,600 in her lifetime.
 If you use plastic applicators, that’s a heck of a lot of plastic and over $60/year.
 Also, most products have chlorine and other toxic chemicals in them that seep right into your body… gross.
 Be healthier and more sustainable by using cups and washable pads.
 To clean the cups all you need is warm/hot water and natural soup – don’t buy into the solutions and wipes, they’re wasteful.
 If you prefer pads, here’s a great set of dark, washable liners.
 Buy these products once and use them for years to come.

 If you’re not ready for a cup, a good start is to at least ditch the plastic applicator.
-You can go applicator-free or at least choose cardboard.
-It’s a little less comfortable at first, but you get used to it.
+You can go applicator-free or at least choose cardboard or plant-based plastic applicators.
 Here’s a few choices:

 Buy eco cleaning products or make your own